TranDanh1122/dahn/FE/src/modules/auth/flows/ropc/Readme.md

 - If you have a real backend → just call your own reset-password API
   No need for this complexity.
-- I've **removed the reset flow** for now.
-  → I didn’t have access to all the necessary Auth0 APIs,
-  → and allowing password change via only email was too risky.
-  (Yes, I was stuck 3 days on this 🔥😅)

 ---